Skipperlla/rn-swiper-list/README.md

 - [x] Swipe back to previous card with a custom animation
 - [x] More swipe events callbacks
 - [x] Integrating and using a single card with flatlist
+- [x] Flip card on press to show more details

 # Props ✏️